La-Sian/100-Days-Of-Code-/README.md

 Today, the goal was to link what ive learnt about sql nad postgres databases and how to use it to connect to node.js.
 As a result, I made relational database on the cloud and the connected it using node using pg packages.

+DAY 61&62

+After learning no sql with postgres databases this week, we lookd at MVC to see how all the information is stored and organised together.
+I also had the opportunity to work with the company CloudBase where I was able to create a database and manipulate on their server which was great practical experience.